fonoster/fonoster/mods/autopilot/README.md

     "initialDtmf": "6589",
     "transferOptions": {
       "phoneNumber": "+15555555555",
-      "message": "Please hold while I transfer you to a live agent."
+      "message": "Please hold while I transfer you to a live agent.", "timeout": 30000
     },
     "idleOptions": {
       "message": "Are you still there?",